Dyong46/registration/README.md

 Rely micro service boilerplate
 ==============================
-In order to properly setup this boilerplate, you need to change every instance of the work boilerplate to your project's name.
+In order to properly setup this boilerplate, you need to change every instance of the word boilerplate to your project's name.

+These installation instructions require you to have a bash shell, either from Git SCM for Windows or Linux.

 You also need to update this `README.md` file.